jcantillo94/Line-By-Line/README.md

 - Copy & Paste the GoogleSerive-Info.plist within the 'LinePerLine' project folder directory
 - If you wish to run your own Google Translation API key, proceed to https://cloud.google.com/translate/docs/reference/rest/ and follow the instructions within 'Get Started for Free' on the top-right.
 - If you wish to run your own Firestore database, get started with https://firebase.google.com/ and simply create a dedicated project for this project.
+- Once you run the project in Xcode, Register an email and password so that you can proceed to the functionalities.

 ## Technologies Used